-The grand jury’s supervising judge can either accept or reject the grand jury presentment.
-In most cases, the judge will follow the grand jury’s decision.
-The police will file formal criminal charges against the accused if the supervising judge approves the grand jury’s presentment.
+The grand jury’s supervising judge can either accept or reject the grand jury’s presentment.
+In most cases, the supervising judge of the grand jury will follow the grand jury’s decision.
+As a result. the police or Pennsylvania State Attorney General will file formal criminal charges against the accused if the supervising judge approves the grand jury’s presentment.

-Grand Jury Subpoenas
+Grand Jury Procedure

-Federal and state grand juries have significant power and resources to use against a citizen.
-Both federal and state grand juries can issue subpoenas that require you to testify, produce documentary evidence or both.
-It is extremely important to consult with a criminal defense attorney with experience in grand jury procedure before responding to grand jury subpoena for testimony or documents.
+Federal and state grand juries have significant power and resources to use against citizens.
+Both grand juries can issue subpoenas that require you to testify, produce documentary evidence, or both.
+Therefore, consulting with a criminal defense attorney with experience in grand jury procedure is vital before responding to a grand jury subpoena for testimony or documents.

 Challenging the Grand Jury Subpoena

-An experienced criminal defense lawyer can determine whether a grand jury subpoena for documents is overly broad or whether work-product, marital or other legal privilege covers the documents requested under the subpoena.
+An experienced criminal defense lawyer can determine whether a grand jury subpoena for documents is overly broad or whether work-product, marital, or other legal privilege covers the documents requested under the subpoena.

-Understanding your Status before the Grand Jury
+The Importance of Understanding your Status before the Grand Jury

-Receiving a call to appear before a grand jury can be very intimidating and the process carries many risks.
-Unlike federal prosecutors, Pennsylvania state prosecutors are not required to inform the subject of a grand jury subpoena as to their status as either a witness, subject, or target.
+Receiving a call to appear before a grand jury can be very intimidating and carries many risks.
+Unlike federal prosecutors, Pennsylvania state prosecutors are not required to inform the subject of a grand jury subpoena of their status as either a witness, subject, or target.

 Types of Federal Grand Jury Witnesses

 Whether a subject becomes a target depends on the path of the investigation and on the evidence uncovered by law enforcement agents.
 In some cases, a subject in a federal grand jury investigation can transition to the status of a grand jury witness.